NikitaLoik/mRNADisplayResults_Analysis/README.md

-# Display-Techniques Analytics Tool
+# Directed-Evolution Analytics Tool
-This is a command-line python tool for monitoring, analysis and visualisation of NGS (next generation sequencing) data derived from [mRNA display](https://en.wikipedia.org/wiki/MRNA_display) or [phage display](https://en.wikipedia.org/wiki/Phage_display).
+This is a command-line python tool for monitoring, analysis and visualisation of NGS (next generation sequencing) data derived from [directed evolution](https://en.wikipedia.org/wiki/Directed_evolution) experiments, including [mRNA display](https://en.wikipedia.org/wiki/MRNA_display) and [phage display](https://en.wikipedia.org/wiki/Phage_display).

 For details on how to set up and use this tool, please check out this [wiki](https://github.com/nikita-loik/mrna-display/wiki).